FASTRAD: Radiation CAD interface

 The core of the software is the radiation 3D modeler.
-The goal of the engine is to make a realistic model of any mechanical design including material properties.
-The main part of the interface is devoted to the display window where the user can manipulate the geometry.
+The goal of the engine is to make a realistic model of any mechanical design.
+The main section of the interface is the display window, where the user can manipulate their design.

-The 3D solids can be defined either by using the component toolbar or by importing them from other 3rd party software (CATIA, Pro/Engineer…) with the standard STEP or IGES format.
+The 3D solids can be defined either by using the component toolbar or by importing them from other 3rd party software (CATIA, Pro/Engineer...) with the standard STEP or IGES format.
 The Open Cascade library included in FASTRAD provides advanced visualization capabilities like cut operations, complex shape management, and STEP and IGES exchange format modules.
 The advanced STEP module allows you to import the hierarchy, name and color information.
 The full 3D designer model is then managed by FASTRAD (visualization, radiation calculation, post-processing).
-This software easily handles complex geometry and manages different length scales in the same model from the nanometer to 1024km.

-A key element related to the radiation applications is the materials management.
-A dedicated user-friendly interface allows you to set the material properties of each solid of the 3D model, such as the density and the mass ratio of each element of the (compound) material by determining its chemical composition (see Fig. 1.).
-The list of predefined materials can be easily extended by the user.
+Material properties are one of the most important parts of radiation simula.
+The interface allows you to set the material properties of each solid of the 3D model, such as the density and the mass ratio of each element of the (compound) material by determining its chemical composition (see Fig. 1.).
+The list of predefined materials can be extended by the user.

-Another functionality is the detectors positioning.
-These detectors can be placed at any location in the model.
+Simulated radiation detectors can be placed on the 3D model.
 In this way, radiation effects can be estimated at any point of the 3D model using a Monte Carlo algorithm for a fine calculation of energy deposition by particle-matter interaction (see “Dose calculation and shielding” below), or for a ray-tracing approach.

-Moreover, the use of this software is compliant to late design changes and/or equipment re-use.
-For design changes, only the new files can be simply imported and/or modified in Fastrad.
-The processing of the sectorial analysis can then take place.
-Direct calculation of shielding efficiency using the user-friendly graphical interface can be performed and direct access to the masses of the different parts is possible to achieve shielding/mass increase trade-off.
-For equipment re-use, only the radiation environment data that is provided for deposited dose calculations has to be changed.

-At any time of the 3D modeling, the user can save his model with all the information (geometry, materials, detectors) defined during the current session.

-Several more helpful features (local frame display, interactive measurement tool, context menus,…) are included in the interface.
-The goal is to provide CAD software that can be used by engineers who want to minimize the modeling time in order to spend more time on radiation analysis.
+Several more features (local frame display, interactive measurement tool, context menus,...) are included in the interface.